 - Home to the College of Engineering, the College of Textiles, the College of Veterinary Medicine and the Institute for Emerging Issues, a think tank focused on tackling big issues that affect North Carolina’s prosperity

-- Office of Technology Transfer: Helping faculty and entrepreneurs commercialize discoveries made at NC State
+- Office of Technology Commercialization and New Ventures: Helping faculty and entrepreneurs commercialize discoveries made at NC State

-- Technology Incubator: Supporting high-tech startups by facilitating unparalleled access to world-leading researchers
+- The Incubator @ Centennial Campus: Supporting high-tech startups by facilitating unparalleled access to world-leading researchers

 - James B. Hunt Jr. Library: Winner of the prestigious Stanford Prize for Innovation in Research Libraries, and one of the most technologically advanced learning and collaboration spaces in the world